xcompact3d/X3D-benchmarking/README.md

 not be editted except to change the system size (nx=ny=nz) and set p_row and p_col appropriately - this ensures benchmarking is consistent across sites.
-The file benchmarks.csv is intended as a living document, and will collect the data based on the input defined in this repository, histroical-benchmarks.csv is intended to collect data from benchmarking performed prior to the creation of this repository and as such may include incomplete data.
+The file benchmarks.csv is intended as a living document, and will collect the data based on the input defined in this repository, historical-benchmarks.csv is intended to collect data from benchmarking performed prior to the creation of this repository and as such may include incomplete data.